Module palletjack.load

 Args

-Whether to update attributes and geometry (True) or just attributes (False).
-Defaults to False.
+- Whether to update attributes and geometry (True) or just attributes (False).
+Defaults to True for feature layers and is always False for tables.

 Raises